 - One Door Mental Health have some NSW Bushfire resources including information on financial assistance, accommodation and trauma.

-- The Australian Psychological Society has information about psychological preparation and recovery during the bushfires.
+- The Australian Psychological Society has information about psychological preparation and recovery during the bushfires and information on preparing for and recovering from floods.

 - People in the Mid North Coast and Northern NSW affected by fires can book in for free face-to-face Healthy Minds counselling service and do not need a referral from a GP.
 There is also the NewAccess program that has been developed by Beyond Blue.
 NewAccess provides a free and confidential support service to help people tackle day-to-day pressures.